GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ## Notification Email PDF Attachment

-You can easily include the invoice as an email attachment in your Notifications.
-First, ensure you’ve [created the appropriate Notification(s) for your form](https://docs.gravityforms.com/configuring-notifications-in-gravity-forms/).
+You can easily add the invoice as an attachment in your Notification emails.
+First, ensure you've [created the appropriate Notification(s) for your form](https://docs.gravityforms.com/configuring-notifications-in-gravity-forms/).
 Once done, you can [configure the Notification PDF setting](../users/setup-pdf.md#notifications) for your invoice.

 ## Enhance Invoices With Gravity Perks

-<a href="https://gravitywiz.com/?ref=78" rel="sponsored">Gravity Perks</a> is a suite of add-ons or "perks" that can enhance Gravity Forms functionality, and are built and maintained by fellow <a href="https://www.gravityforms.com/certified-developers-and-add-ons/">Certified Gravity Forms Developer</a>.
-From the 47+ perks the Wizards have to offer, there are a number of them that can enhance Gravity PDF Invoices.
-Here’s a non-exhaustive list of useful perks.
+<a href="https://gravitywiz.com/?ref=78" rel="sponsored">Gravity Perks</a> is a suite of add-ons or "perks" that can enhance Gravity Forms functionality.
+From the 47+ perks the Wizards have to offer, there are a number of perks that will enhance Gravity PDF Invoices.
+Here's a non-exhaustive list of useful perks:

 ### Gravity Forms eCommerce Fields

 <a href="https://gravitywiz.com/documentation/gravity-forms-ecommerce-fields/?ref=78" rel="sponsored">This perk adds new eCommerce features to Gravity Forms</a>, including Tax, Discounts, and Subtotal fields.
-We recommend using this perk If you require tax-exclusive pricing in your invoices (the enhanced discounts are handy, too).
+We recommend using this perk If you require tax-exclusive pricing in your invoices (the enhanced Discount field is handy, too).

 ![A screenshot of the Gravity Forms Editor with a Gravity Forms eCommerce Fields Tax field selected, an arrow points to the Tax Amount setting in the Field Settings section, the value of the setting shows 7.25%.](https://resources.gravitypdf.com/uploads/2023/07/9-eCommerce-Field-Classic.png)

 The Tax field allows you to apply taxes on all products/shipping fields, or you can selectively include/exclude fields from taxes.
-You can also add multiple Tax fields to apply multiple tax rates, as well as conditionally include the tax field based on other fields.
-The perk auto-calculates the correct taxes that apply to an order based on the rules, conditions, and product quantities.
+For multiple rates, you can add additional Tax fields to your form, as well as conditionally show/hide the field.
+The perk auto-calculates the correct taxes for an entry based on the rules, conditions, and product quantities selected.

 :::info
 You cannot use tax-inclusive and tax-exclusive pricing together.
-If you have Gravity Perks eCommerce Fields plugin on your website, the Tax Inclusive Pricing feature is automatically disabled once you add a Tax field to your form.
+The Tax Inclusive Pricing feature is automatically disabled once you add a Tax field to your form.
 :::

 When a Tax field is detected in the form, all tax-inclusive invoice settings are removed.
-You can still control the [Tax Summary](#hide-tax-in-summary) and [Tax Number](#tax-number-6) in the PDF settings.
+You still have control over the [Tax Summary](#hide-tax-in-summary) and [Tax Number](#tax-number-6) settings.

 ### Gravity Forms Unique ID
 <a href="https://gravitywiz.com/documentation/gravity-forms-unique-id/?ref=78" rel="sponsored">The Unique ID Gravity Wiz perk</a> allows you to generate a sequential or alphanumeric ID for each entry on a per-form basis.
-Replace the standard entry ID <a href="#invoice-number-2">Invoice Number</a> with the Unique ID instead.
+To use with PDF Invoices, replace the entry ID merge tag in the <a href="#invoice-number-2">Invoice Number</a> setting with the Unique ID equivalent.

 ![A screenshot of the Gravity Forms Editor with a Unique ID field selected, an arrow points to the Field Settings section, which has been configured as a sequential number with a prefix of 'PDF' and a suffix of 'Y23'.](https://resources.gravitypdf.com/uploads/2023/07/10-Unique-ID-Classic.png)

 ### Gravity Forms Inventory

-If you’d like to use Gravity Forms to sell a limited number of tickets or bookings, <a href="https://gravitywiz.com/documentation/gravity-forms-inventory/?ref=78" rel="sponsored">the Inventory perk is a safe bet</a>.
-One (of the many) features available is simple and advanced inventory tracking for Product fields.
+If you'd like to use Gravity Forms to sell tickets / take bookings in limited quantities, <a href="https://gravitywiz.com/documentation/gravity-forms-inventory/?ref=78" rel="sponsored">the Inventory perk is useful</a>.
+One (of the many) features available is inventory tracking for Product fields.
 PDF Invoices supports this perk automatically when used with Products, without any extra configuration on your part.

 :::tip
-Pro Tip: Use the <a href="https://gravitywiz.com/documentation/gravity-forms-qr-code/?ref=78" rel="sponsored">QRCode</a> and <a href="https://gravitywiz.com/documentation/gravity-forms-easy-passthrough/?ref=78" rel="sponsored">Easy Passthrough</a> perks to <a href="https://gravitywiz.com/documentation/gravity-forms-qr-code/?ref=78#use-case-event-registration" rel="sponsored">create an event check-in tool</a>, then add the check-in QRCode to your invoice via the <a href="#additional-information-3">Additional Information</a> setting.
+Pro Tip: Use the <a href="https://gravitywiz.com/documentation/gravity-forms-qr-code/?ref=78" rel="sponsored">QRCode</a> and <a href="https://gravitywiz.com/documentation/gravity-forms-easy-passthrough/?ref=78" rel="sponsored">Easy Passthrough</a> perks to <a href="https://gravitywiz.com/documentation/gravity-forms-qr-code/?ref=78#use-case-event-registration" rel="sponsored">create an event check-in tool</a>, and then add the check-in QRCode to your invoice via the <a href="#additional-information-3">Additional Information</a> setting.
 :::

 ### Gravity Forms Conditional Pricing

-Build complex pricing rules for a Product in your form <a href="https://gravitywiz.com/documentation/gravity-forms-conditional-pricing/?ref=78" rel="sponsored">with the Conditional Pricing perk</a>.
-This saves you adding a heap of different conditional Product fields in your form.
+You can create complex pricing rules for Product fields <a href="https://gravitywiz.com/documentation/gravity-forms-conditional-pricing/?ref=78" rel="sponsored">with the Conditional Pricing perk</a>.
+This saves adding a heap of different conditional products to your form, and is very useful if your pricing regularly changes.
 PDF Invoices supports this perk automatically, without any extra configuration on your part.

 ### Gravity Forms Advanced Calculations

-<a href="https://gravitywiz.com/documentation/gravity-forms-advanced-calculations/?ref=78" rel="sponsored">The Advanced Calculations perk</a> allows for advanced number crunching using Gravity Forms data, and can be used to calculate the price of a Product field.
-PDF Invoices supports this perk automatically when used with Products, without any extra configuration on your part.
+<a href="https://gravitywiz.com/documentation/gravity-forms-advanced-calculations/?ref=78" rel="sponsored">The Advanced Calculations perk</a> does exactly as the name suggests: advanced number crunching using Gravity Forms data.
+It supports the Calculation Product field, so you can create complex product pricing.
+PDF Invoices supports this perk automatically when used with Product fields, without any extra configuration on your part.

 ### Gravity Forms Price Range

-If you want to allow your users to define the price of a product, you can use Gravity Forms User Defined Price product field.
-But what if you require a minimum (or maximum) spend? <a href="https://gravitywiz.com/documentation/gravity-forms-price-range/?ref=78" rel="sponsored">The Pricing Range perk has you covered</a>.
+Gravity Forms natively supports user-defined pricing for Product fields.
+But what if you require a minimum (or maximum) spend? <a href="https://gravitywiz.com/documentation/gravity-forms-price-range/?ref=78" rel="sponsored">The Pricing Range perk enables this functionality</a>.
 PDF Invoices supports this perk automatically, without any extra configuration on your part.

 ## Upgrading from v1.x

-For existing customers who’d like to take advantage of the new features included in v2, you’ll need to manually upgrade your Invoice PDF template.
-Be aware, this upgrade isn’t a requirement, and we will continue offering and supporting the v1 invoices for the foreseeable future.
+For existing customers who'd like to take advantage of the new features included in v2, you'll first need to manually upgrade your Invoice PDF template(s).
+If you don't require any of the new features, you may continue with the v1 template; we will provide support for both v1 and v2 for the foreseeable future.

 Before you complete the upgrade, take note of the changes that have been made to all v2 invoices: